Dhwani20/Software-Dev-Team-Project/README.md

 Running on Windows: After cloning this reqo, go to LAWKI/LAWKI_PC.app/ and run the Windows_LAWKI.exe application.

-Running on Mac: After cloning this repo, open LAWKI/ in Finder and run LAWKI_Mac.app.
+Running on Mac: After cloning this repo, open LAWKI/ in Finder and run the LAWKI_Mac.app application.
 Alter the graphics settings in Menu Configuration, as needed, and click play.

 Testing: Refer to TESTING.md for instructions on how to test the LAWKI code in Unity.